 MGIMS, Sevagram developed an online platform for strengthening its teaching-learning methods in 2015 using MOODLE as its Learning Management System.
 The learning management system MGIMS Classroom is installed on the website of the institute (https://classroom.mgims.ac.in/).
 Since 2015-16, all faculty members (a total of 108) were trained in developing online courses on Moodle platform.
 All newly admitted students are provided access to the online platform within a month after their admission in the college and a cohort for all students in each batch has been created.
 Every department in the institute has developed a plan for developing online courses and several of these courses are functional.
 Online courses have been developed to supplement the Family Adoption Program at MGIMS, Sevagram.
-Students collect information for the households and individuals allotted to them using the database function of MGIMS e-classroom.
+Students collect information for the households and individuals allotted to them using the database function of MGIMS eclassroom.
 This further helps them to prepare family and community diagnosis.
 In 2021, 2-day workshop 'Advanced Workshop on MCQ Construction and Item Analysis' was conducted.
 During the workshop, the participants were also trained on construction of MCQs and administration of Quiz using Moodle.
 With this most of the departments have also initiated development of a question bank for the department.

 Extended Profile

 2.Student

-2.1 675
+2.1 690

 Total number of students during the year:

 File Description Documents

 Institutional Data in Prescribed Format View File

-2.2 151
+2.2

 Number of outgoing / final year students during the year:

 File Description Documents

 Institutional Data in Prescribed Format View File

-2.3 164
+2.3 161

-Number of first year students admitted during the y /ear
+Number of first year students admitted during the year

 File Description Documents

 Institutional Data in Prescribed Format View File

 4.Institution

-4.1 6295.56407
+4.1 5817.68

-Total expenditure, excluding salary, during the year (INR in Lakhs):
+Total expenditure, excluding salary, during the ye Lakhs): ar (INR in

 File Description Documents

 Institutional Data in Prescribed Format View File

 5.Teacher

-5.1 157
+5.1 139

 Number of full-time teachers during the year:

 File Description Documents

 Institutional Data in Prescribed Format View File

-5.2 173
+5.2 165

 Number of sanctioned posts for the year:

-File Description Documents Institutional Data in Prescribed Format View File
+File Description Documents

+Institutional Data in Prescribed Format View File

+Par t B

+CURRICULAR ASPECTS

+1.1 - Curricular Planning and Implementation

+1.1.1 - The Institution ensures effective curriculum planning, delivery and evaluation through a well defined process as prescribed by the respective regulatory councils and the affiliating University.

+MGIMS follows the curricula developed by its affiliating university, the Maharashtra University of Health Sciences (MUHS).

+Curriculum planning: MGIMS has constituted a curriculum committee which meets every 6 months.
+Members review syllabus, teaching,